hamzabourass/fevertoken-tech-test/README.md

 # fevertokens_Test
 Hi, Im Hamza Bouras, This Repository shows the solution I made to the FEVERTOKENS Internship Program Technical Test.

-# My Awesome Project

-This repository contains an awesome project that does something great.

 ## Table of Contents

 1. [Purpose](#purpose)